slave-blocker/voider/README.md

 cd voider/voider

+run as root :

+./install_as_root.sh

+(there is still a bug on running python3 mgmt.py as root. run "python3 mgmt.py" 1 and "python3 mgmt.py" 2 until it returns no exceptions)

-Run the install with the user that is going to have the scripts.
+run the install with the user that is going to have the scripts.

 ./install_as_user.sh (sudo password will be needed)

-additionally run as root :

-./install_as_root.sh

 **How to use** :